mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 }
 ```

+Again, we'll `terraform apply` twice, first to generate the csr and save it to the `csrs` directory, and second to have the Serverless CA module pickup the just created csr and save it to the destination S3 bucket.

-Run `terraform apply` and then go run the Step function as we did for the server certificate.
+Then go run the Step function as we did for the server certificate.
 Again, copy and save the step function execution output as we'll need to add the certificate to our vpn config file later.
 <br>

 ## Setting up Client VPN